oltyx/design-project/README.md

 # Deployment
 Hosting is done using Firebase.
 1. In order to build and release in production use `yarn deploy app`
-2. To generate and host use `yarn deploy docs`
+2. To generate the documentation and host it use `yarn deploy docs`

 For more information please refer to the Firebase [documentation](https://firebase.google.com/docs/hosting/test-preview-deploy).